armaninyow/Dynamic-Window-Manager/README.md

 - **Multi-monitor support**: target any monitor by number
 - **Apply once, move freely**: rules fire only on first appearance; you can move the window afterward without interference
 - **Dialog filtering**: only real application windows are touched; file pickers, property sheets, progress dialogs, and system overlays are left alone
+- **Elevated Window Support**: automatically requests administrative privileges to manage protected windows like Task Manager.
+- **Customizable Startup**: choose whether the dashboard opens on launch or starts minimized to the tray.
-- **Persistent rules**: all rules are saved to a plain `.ini` file and reloaded on startup
+- **Persistent rules**: all rules and preferences are saved to a plain `.ini` file and reloaded on startup
 - **Modern HTML table UI**: dark-themed dashboard rendered via an embedded WebBrowser control
-- **Minimize to tray**: closing the dashboard hides it; the watcher keeps running in the background

 ---